|HO Scale Membership|

 |Home||Videos||Memberships||Our Layouts||Layout News||Special

 Membership in HO Scale usually hovers around 35.
-The degree of member participation varies depending on an individual's time availability, but about half the membership takes part in weekly work sessions on Friday evenings that run from 7:30pm until around midnight.
+The degree of member participation varies depending on an individual's time availability, but about half the membership takes part in work sessions.
 Some members, because of travel or other commitments, participate less frequently.
 Many participate more.

 Associate membership status is available for those who belong to another club but would like to participate in our club on a limited basis.